-Choose the Distance Mode between Touching, Defined Overlap, Defined Isolation and Avoid Contact set to separation should be that achieved between objects.
+Choose the Distance Mode between Touching, Defined Overlap, Defined Isolation and Avoid Contact to set the separation that should be achieved between objects.
 For Defined Overlap, set the Distance that objects are still allowed to overlap.
 For Defined Isolation, set the minimal Distance required between two objects.